Aksel-S/bash-static-stie-generator/README.md

 # bash-static-stie-generator
-A static site generator written in bash with a chicken theme.
+A rudimentary static site generator written in bash.

 ## Features